 2023 Caius Lee (Choral Director) appointed as Director of College Music at Worcester College, Oxford

 2023 Christopher Hughes (Organ Scholar) pursuing further studies at the Royal College of Music

 2022 Christopher Davis (Organ Scholar) appointed as a Choral Director for the Diocese of Nottingham

 2016 George Ford (Organ Scholar) appointed as Director of Music for the Parish of Boston

 2015 Daniel Justin (Cathedral Organist and Choral Director for Harrogate) appointed as Director of Music for the Diocese of East Anglia

 2013 Keith Roberts (Choral Director for Huddersfield) appointed as Director of Choral Music at St Aloysius’ College, Glasgow

 2012 Christopher McElroy (Assistant Diocesan Director of Music) appointed as Director of Music at Liverpool Metropolitan Cathedral

 2011 Claudine Tat (Music Department Administrator) retired to Headingley and Tuscany

-2010 Christopher Johns (Choral Director for Bradford) appointed as Director of Music at Leicester Anglican Cathedral
+2010 Christopher Johns (Choral Director for Bradford) appointed as Director of Music at Leicester Cathedral